Boomerang (2019 film)

-Boomerang is a 2019 Indian Tamil-language action thriller film written, produced, and directed by R. Kannan.
+Boomerang is a 2019 Indian Tamil-language film, written, produced, and directed by R. Kannan.
 The film stars Atharvaa in a dual role, alongside Megha Akash, and Indhuja Ravichandran, while Upen Patel plays an antagonistic role alongside Sathish and RJ Balaji in supporting roles.
 The music was composed by Radhan with cinematography by Prasanna Kumar and editing by R. K. Selva.
 The film released on 8 March 2019.

 Plot

 The movie begins in a hospital, with a patient being rushed to the operation theater.
-His name is revealed to be Siva, and his face is not shown.
-Siva's face had sustained severe injuries in a fire accident, the doctors think that a face transplant is the only way out to rectify his facial deformities.
-At the same moment, another patient, Shakthi (Atharvaa), is admitted in the same hospital.
-He is declared brain dead, and the doctors request his mother, Gowri Thiruselvan (Suhasini Maniratnam), to donate his organs.
-Upon hearing the pleas of Siva's parents, she relents, and Shakthi's face is transplanted on to Siva.
-Siva, who gets a new lease of life, plans to start a business to take care of his family, unaware of the issues he would be facing in the coming days.
-Siva gets attacked twice by some strangers, and he realizes that someone is after his life.
-Following a third attack, Siva and his friend Gopal (Sathish) think that the troublemakers could be targeting his face and not him in particular, as not many were aware of his face transplantation surgery.
-Siva learns from Gowri that his face donor (Shakti) was not really her son, and another friend reveals that he hailed from a village near Trichy.
-Siva travels to Trichy with Gopal and his girlfriend Gigi (Megha Akash) to enquire about Shakthi.
-Parallelly, it is revealed that Gigi had rejected Siva earlier (owing to not liking his looks prior to surgery), and during the train journey, Siva reveals his true identity.
+His name is revealed to be Shiva, and his face is not shown.
+Shiva's face had sustained severe injuries in a fire accident, the doctors think that a face transplant is the only way out to rectify his facial deformities.
+At the same moment, another patient, Shakthi, is admitted in the same hospital.
+He is declared brain dead, and the doctors request his mother, Gowri Thiruselvan, to donate his organs.
+Upon hearing the pleas of Shiva's parents, she relents, and Shakthi's face is transplanted on to Shiva.
+Shiva, who gets a new lease of life, plans to start a business to take care of his family, unaware of the issues he would be facing in the coming days.
+Shiva gets attacked twice by some strangers, and he realizes that someone is after his life.
+Following a third attack, Shiva and his friend Gopal think that the troublemakers could be targeting his face and not him in particular, as not many were aware of his face transplantation surgery.
+Shiva learns from Gowri that his face donor was not really her son, and another friend reveals that he hailed from a village near Trichy.
+Shiva travels to Trichy with Gopal and his girlfriend Gigi to enquire about Shakthi.
+Parallelly, it is revealed that Gigi had rejected Shiva earlier (owing to not liking his looks prior to surgery), and during the train journey, Siva reveals his true identity.
 Gigi feels guilty and asks for his forgiveness, after which the two reconcile.